handsontable/handsontable/docs/9.0/guides/formulas/hyperformula-integration.md

 ::: tip
 To use HyperFormula within Handsontable, you only need your standard [Handsontable license key](@/guides/getting-started/license-key.md).<br><br>
-To use HyperFormula outside Handsontable (e.g. to build a custom plugin), you need to purchase a separate [HyperFormula license key](https://handsontable.com/get-a-quote)).
+To use HyperFormula independently from Handsontable (e.g. to build a custom Handsontable plugin), you need to purchase a separate [HyperFormula license key](https://handsontable.com/get-a-quote)).
 :::

-This plugin doesn’t require obtaining additional license key.
-It inherits the key passed for Handsontable in Settings object.
-However, if you are going to use HyperFormula independently, outside Handsontable, then you need to purchase another license key.

 ## Overview